The Gathering Table

 November 6: Apples

 November 13: Practical Farmers of Iowa

 December 4: Nutritional Snacking

 Farm to Table Dinners

-In addition to the restaurant meals, Chef Katie will also offer menus to groups renting the Gathering Barn and for WCI programming at both the farm near Orient and at the Wallace House in Des Moines.
+In addition to the restaurant meals, Chef Katie will also offer seasonal menus to groups renting the Gathering Barn near Orient and the Wallace House in Des Moines.

 Introducing Chef Katie Routh

 Katie Routh has always enjoyed food and cooking.
 Originally from Mount Ayr, Iowa, she ventured to Keystone, CO where she attended the American Culinary Federation of Colorado Mountain College.
 Katie has traveled the country and beyond during her career, holding cooking positions at fine dining restaurants in Colorado, North Carolina, and Chicago; in the Caribbean and Europe; and most recently at CSA farms in Wisconsin.
 Katie enjoys exploring the farming aspect of the culinary world and the importance of knowing how and where food is grown.
 As chef, Routh oversees the Gathering Table restaurant at the Country Life Center and coming to the Wallace House in 2013.